BryanAlbert/ReactLife/README.md

 * We define living? in the CellProps, if we are undefined, let's use a slightly different black than for false.
 * Load a initial setting
 * Load multiple initial settings
+* I'm (accidentally) using a lot of type inference, go through and declare types

+## Questions
+const LifeGrid = ({ width, height, grid, setGrid }: GridProps): JSX.Element => {
+* Would you guys include the `: JSX.Element` type declaration on a Component signature?
+It requires importing type JSX from react which seems awkward, and it sounds like this type can be easily inferred.
+I decided to leave it off...

 # React + TypeScript + Vite
 (Written to `README.md` by the Vite installation.)